medo64/Highlight-IP/README.md

 * `highlight-ip.cidr`: Determines if subnet length (e.g. /24) will be
                        highlighted in addition to the address.

+* `highlight-ip.strict`: Extra validation for proper formatting of IPv6 address (RFC5952 rules).
+If set to true, IP address will be recognized and highlighted as error.

 ### Default Configuration

     "highlight-ip.v4": true,
     "highlight-ip.v6": true,
     "highlight-ip.cidr": true,
+    "highlight-ip.strict": false,

 ## Extension Colors